collective/lineage.multilingual/README.md

 This is useful when you want to have a different set of languages in the root of the site and in the child site.

-It also helps to have the language URLs inside the childsite
+It also helps to have the language URLs inside the childsite.

+And how we do it?

+We just override the [subscriber](https://github.com/plone/plone.app.multilingual/blob/master/src/plone/app/multilingual/subscriber.py#L184) that plone.app.multilingual has to create the `LRF`s in the root of the site, and call it with the context where the language settings are being applied.

+If using this with [collective.lineage](https://github.com/collective/collective.lineage) you may want to install also [lineage.registry](https://github.com/collective/lineage.registry) for having a local registry in child sites, and [lineage.controlpanels](https://github.com/collective/lineage.controlpanels) to be able to set local values for the registry in the childsite.

+Until a new release of plone.app.multilingual is ready, this package needs [this branch](https://github.com/plone/plone.app.multilingual/tree/erral-aqbase-setupsite) of plone.app.multilingual.

 ## Installation